2000 Alabama Crimson Tide football team: UCLA

 The Preseason hype at Alabama was through the roof as the reigning SEC Champions came into a match up against UCLA ranked third in the country.
 Despite that, Alabama was physically dominated by UCLA offense as they pulled off the upset.
+This game marked the first meeting between the two schools since the Liberty Bowl in the 1976 season.

 Vanderbilt

-Alabama would use an eighteen-point 4th quarter to pull away and beat Vanderbilt for the 16th straight time.
+Alabama used an 18-point fourth quarter to pull away and beat Vanderbilt for the 16th straight time.
 This would be the last conference game Alabama would play at Legion Field.

 Southern Miss

 Alabama would be shut out for the first time since 1997 as Southern Miss used a pick six and a scoop and score to beat Alabama at Legion Field for the first time since 1990.
 After the game, Mike Dubose offered his resignation to Mal Moore but, was rejected by Moore.

 Arkansas

 Despite having the lead for the majority of the second half, Arkansas 13-play, 80-yard drive, capped off by a 9-yard touchdown pass from Robby Hamilton to Marcellus Poydras with 1:04 to go, gave Arkansas the lead and the eventual win.